Galbaron598/projects/Medical_Scheduling_System/frontend/README.md

 - State management is centralized

 ### Performance
-- Lazy loading routes (can be added)
 - Optimized re-renders with Zustand selectors
-- Ant Design tree-shaking for smaller bundle
 - Vite for fast builds

 ### Accessibility